VincentHui/tech-test-news/README.md

 ## improvements

-due to the time constraint of two hours I would of liked the following changes if i had more times
+due to the time constraint of two hours I would of liked the following changes if i had more times :

-1. Add not just happy paths to testing and introduce some common errors testing and tests which involve the whole application not just isolated components
+1. Add not just happy paths to testing and introduce some common errors testing and tests which involve the whole application not just isolated components.

-2. Fix the date issues after realising they all seem to parse to an incorrect date after checking results from the newsapi fired off from postman
+2. Fix the date issues after realising they all seem to parse to an incorrect date after checking results from the newsapi fired off from postman.

-3. Actually make sure that the application is accessible and can confirm that it runs well across different screen dimensions
+3. Actually make sure that the application is accessible and can confirm that it runs well across different screen dimensions.

-4. properly leverage styled components with themeing, more custom props and inheriting styles since towards the end i was in a rush just to make sure the application looked okay
+4. properly leverage styled components with themeing, more custom props and inheriting styles since towards the end i was in a rush just to make sure the application looked okay.